Teacher Training Q&A

 - You will create wonderful friendships with people who are immersed in this process right with you along the way.
 Every year, I love seeing the connections people make as they take this journey together.

 The homework requirements are readings each month from the Program Manual and other required texts, typically creating one lesson plan a month, and practicing and practice-teaching postures and sequences at home.
-Students are asked to attend two classes per month with Melanie or Jes (which are free for the duration of the program) and to practice yoga at home 20 minutes a day, 5 days a week.
+Students are asked to attend two classes per month with Melanie (which are free for the duration of the program) and to practice yoga at home 20 minutes a day, 5 days a week.
 At the end of the program, there is a final paper, an open-book final exam, and a practical teaching exam.

 Our students have said that the workload is very manageable.
 They have said that it makes you commit to practicing yoga more often, and you feel great because of it!
 They feel like they are encouraged to spend more time on themselves also.
 A big part of this program is about self-exploration—on the physical level, learning about the postures and how the body moves, but also on deeper mental/emotional levels.